-Your guide blocks might look like the the ones pictured below, our HDPE material, or they could be made of aluminum bronze, which look a lot like brass.
-Either version will need to be tightened regularly.
+Your guide blocks might look like the the ones pictured below made with our HDPE material, or they could be made of aluminum bronze, which look a lot like brass.
+You’ll need to tighten either version regularly.
 It’s imperative that your guide blocks stay snug on the rails as they are integral to the operation of the press.
 So check them at least monthly!

 The Cylinders are located at the back of the machine under the cylinder cover behind the moving platen.
 The M75, M25 and CM25 only have one cylinder while all other larger machines have two.

 The bolts are located at the back of the cylinder where they attach to the machine.
 Each cylinder has four (4) bolts.
 Tighten all of these just to snug but do be careful not to over tighten.
 Fluid can leak out if these aren’t tightened enough so channel your inner Goldilocks and tighten them all “just right”.